 Galaxy S11 5G: A new Qualcomm chip

 Speaking of Mobile World Congress, during the 2019 edition, Qualcomm discussed the future of its 5G chips.
 Going forward, the company plans to integrate the actual 5G modem with its mobile processor.

 Qualcomm President Cristiano Amon said that the technology will make its way to devices next year.
-And already, Samsung has committed to using the chip in its flagship models.
+And already, Samsung has committed to using the chip in its flagship phones.

 It is indeed a big step for Qualcomm.
 The company’s first 5G modems — the X50 right now, and the X55 shortly — are standalone chips that sit alongside the handset’s processor.
 That tends to create chunkier devices that might not be as power-efficient as some would like.
-Perhaps not coincidentally, the upcoming Galaxy S10 5G features a massive 6.7-inch screen and huge 4,500 mAh battery.
+For example, the Galaxy S10 5G features a massive 6.7-inch screen and huge 4,500 mAh battery.
 It’s also 0.31 inches thick and weighs 6.98 ounces, compared to the 6.17-ounce Galaxy S10 Plus, which is slightly thinner at 0.3 inches.

 According to Qualcomm, the new combined chip would be more power-efficient, which would let phones like the Galaxy S11’s battery last longer.
-And since there will only be one chip inside the smartphone, it would give Samsung more of an opportunity to streamline the smartphone’s design and perhaps make it less chunky.
+And since there will only be one chip inside the smartphone, it would give Samsung more of an opportunity to streamline the smartphone’s design.